foreachthing/Slic3rPostProcessing/README.md

 Post processing for [Slic3r](http://slic3r.org) and [PrusaSlicer](https://www.prusa3d.com/prusaslicer/):

 * Adds a number prefix to the filename (no more overwriting gcode).
+  * **NOTE**: This commit https://github.com/prusa3d/PrusaSlicer/commit/eaf6e0dca7c54ba71056a4bc0fd15450e40b81da broke the prefix number, becaus the way PrusaSlicer is handling the post-processing (1. store gcode in temp-folder, 2. do post-precessing, 3. copy back the changed file).
+That only works if the filename remains unchanged.
+The standalone version is not affected.
 * Changes the start code to be more like Cura.
   * XYZ-move to start point after oozing.
 * Added ability to stop Bed-Heater at Height x mm.
 See help for usage.